-Maximizing the Throughput of Hash Tables in Network Devices with Combined SRAM/DRAM Memory
+Maximizing the Throughput of Cuckoo Hashing in Network Devices

-Yossi Kanizo, Member, IEEE, David Hay, Member, IEEE, and Isaac Keslassy, Senior Member, IEEE
+Yossi Kanizo, David Hay, and Isaac Keslassy

-Abstract-Hash tables form a core component of many algorithms as well as network devices.
-Because of their large size, they often require a combined memory model, in which some of the elements are stored in a fast memory (for example, cache or on-chip SRAM) while others are stored in much slower memory (namely, the main memory or off-chip DRAM).
-This makes the implementation of real-life hash tables particularly delicate, as a suboptimal choice of the hashing scheme parameters may result in a higher average query time, and therefore in a lower throughput.
+Abstract-Hash tables form a core component of network devices.
+Because of their large size, they are implemented using both fast on-chip SRAM and slow off-chip DRAM.
+However, this makes their implementation particularly delicate, as a suboptimal choice of the hashing scheme parameters may result in a higher average query time, and therefore in a lower throughput.
+Since hash tables are often on the critical packet path, this can therefore affect the throughput of the whole device.

-In this paper, we focus on multiple-choice hash tables.
-Given the number of choices, we study the tradeoff between the load of a hash table and its average lookup time.
+In this paper, we analyze the performance of network hash tables when using cuckoo hashing.
+First, we provide a complete tradeoff between the load of a hash-table and its average lookup time.
 The problem is solved by analyzing an equivalent problem: the expected maximum matching size of a random bipartite graph with a fixed left-side vertex degree.
-Given two choices, we provide exact results for any finite system, and also deduce asymptotic results as the fast memory size increases.
+We provide exact results for any finite system, and also deduce asymptotic results as the SRAM memory size increases.
 In addition, we further consider other variants of this problem and model the impact of several parameters.
-Finally, we evaluate the performance of our models on Internet backbone traces, and illustrate the impact of the memories speed difference on the choice of parameters.
-In particular, we show that the common intuition of entirely avoiding slow memory accesses by using highly efficient schemes (namely, with many fast-memory choices) is not always optimal.
+Finally, we evaluate the performance of our models on Internet backbone traces, and illustrate the impact of the SRAM/DRAM access time ratio on the parameter choice.
+In particular, we show that the common intuition of avoiding DRAM accesses by using highly efficient schemes is not always correct.
+Sometimes, it is better to use a less efficient hashing method because it needs less SRAM accesses.